 - How can healthcare providers balance respect for the beliefs of others while disagreeing with their decisions?

 - Is there a limit to how far a healthcare provider should go to accommodate the needs of those from differing cultures or religions?

 - Should cultural practices that cause small amounts of pain or harm to children be tolerated or reported as child abuse?

-Videos of presentations, along with speaker biographies, will be posted by late August.
+Videos of presentations, along with speaker biographies, are now available.